LucasXu0/chook/README.md

 # chook
-A new approach to hook C functions by using dyld info.
+A new approach to hook C functions in lazy symbol by using dyld info.

 # Usage
 ```c